github/opensource.guide/overviews/mastering-markdown/index.md

 <a id="what" title="What is Markdown?" class="toc-item"></a>
 ## What is Markdown?

 Markdown is a way to style text on the web.
-You control the display of the document; making words bold or italics, adding images, and creating lists are just a few of the things we can do with Markdown.
+You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.

 <strong><a href="https://github.com/github/developer.github.com" target="_blank">Here's an example from the GitHub API developer Documentation</a></strong>